-- (1c-1) The school's information management strategy is widely communicated and understood by staff, governors and most parents and learners - (1c-2) There is a coherent strategy for the use of ICT to record, analyse and report on pupil performance - (1c-3) The school approach identifies and promotes a range of digital technologies (including social media) for effective and safe communication both within and beyond the school - (1c-4) The school has published clear guidelines for staff, and where appropriate for pupils, outlining their responsibilities in relation to relevant legislation related to technology.
+- (1c-2) The school's management information strategy is widely communicated and understood by staff, governors and most parents and learners - (1c-3) There is a coherent strategy for the use of technology to record, analyse and report on pupil performance - (1c-4) The school approach identifies and promotes a range of digital technologies (including social media) for effective and safe communication both within and beyond the school - (1c-5) The school has published clear guidelines for staff, and where appropriate for pupils, outlining their responsibilities in relation to relevant legislation related to technology.

 This subsection of the SRF is one that schools achieve very easily: local authorities demand certain information and provide specific units to support administrative and financial officers both with training and online support.
 State schools must comply with Data Protection and other issues so consequently make sure that their staff are kept informed and up to date.
 The increase in email and text communication with parents and pupils has proved very beneficial to all concerned and electronic home/school links via websites and VLEs are now commonplace.
 Schools are increasingly involving their pupils in this process: after all, their understanding of social media is much greater than the average teacher and far greater than most of their parents.
+The addition of business functions (1c-1) is becoming a standard requirement in many schools as the development of home access for both access to the school network and for home tuition increase.

-• The school's information management strategy is widely communicated and understood by staff, governors and most parents and learners.
+The school's management information strategy is widely communicated and understood by staff, governors and most parents and learners.